Orange-OpenSource/a11y-guidelines/src/en/web/toolbox/methods-and-test-tools/keyboard-shortcuts.md

 abstract: "Check the presence keyboard shortcuts"
 ---

-# Check the presence keyboard shortcuts
+# Check the presence of keyboard shortcuts

 Historically, the bookmarklet used to check keyboard shortcuts (<a href="http://3needs.org/en/testing/code/kb-shortcuts.html">character keys shortcut bookmarklet</a>) does not allow for the verification of all printable characters, particularly accented characters and non-Latin characters.